Fuerteventura Travel Report 2026: Kitesurfing & Beaches

 | Total 1 week / person | ~450–700 € | ~800–1,300 € | ~1,500–2,500 € |

-Money-saving tip: Flights to Fuerteventura from German airports are often surprisingly cheap, especially in the off-season (October-March).
+Flights to Fuerteventura from German airports are often surprisingly cheap, especially in the off-season (October-March).
 Ryanair and Eurowings offer direct flights.
 A rental car is practically essential on Fuerteventura – without one, you'll miss out on the island's many attractions.
 Cicar is the best local provider, offering transparent pricing and comprehensive insurance with no excess.

 Fuerteventura Tips: Weather, Best Time to Travel & Getting There (Insider Knowledge)

-Arrival: Fuerteventura Airport (FUE) is centrally located near Puerto del Rosario.
+Fuerteventura Airport (FUE) is centrally located near Puerto del Rosario.
 Direct flights from Germany take approximately 4.5 hours.
 From the airport, you can reach Corralejo (north) in 30 minutes or Jandía (south) in 45 minutes.

-Rental cars: Book now!
+Book now!
 Fuerteventura has a good road network, but public buses are infrequent and don't cover the interesting spots.
 I recommend Cicar or AutoReisen – local providers with fair prices and no hidden costs.

-Wind app: Essential for kitesurfers: The WindyUse the app (or Windguru) for precise wind forecasts.
+Wind app: Essential for kitesurfers: The Windy app (or Windguru) for precise wind forecasts.
 The stations at Sotavento and Flag Beach are particularly reliable.

-Water & sun protection: Fuerteventura is hot and dry.
+Water & Sun Protection: Fuerteventura is hot and dry.
 Always carry at least 2 liters of water per person, especially when hiking.
 UV radiation is intense year-round – SPF 50+ and a buff/cap are essential, even when kitesurfing.

-Internet & Telephone: EU roaming applies in the Canary Islands.
+Internet & Phone: EU roaming applies in the Canary Islands.
 Wi-Fi is available in all accommodations and most cafes.
 For digital nomads: There are a few coworking spaces in Corralejo, but the selection is limited.

 FAQ – Fuerteventura